chStaiger/surfiam-graph-vis/README.md

 Of course you can define several edge sets of different types.

 The edge type, here "BACKBONE" is used in the section `[edge_colors]` to give all edges of the same type a color.

-### Nodes
-Edges are defined between two nodes.
-In the section `node_types` you will find a list of all defined nodes for SRAM.
-Each node has a name and a level e.g. `ORG_ADMIN.name = "admin"` and `ORG_ADMIN.level`.

-The name again groups nodes and gives them a common color as defined in the section `[node_colors]`.
-E.g. all nodes with the name `admin` will be plotted in green.

-The node level determines on which level in the graph hierarchy the nodes of the respective type will be plotted.
-For SRAM the `ORGANISATION` is the top level indicated by the smallest number and appears in the graphs always on left side of the plot.

 ### Colours